Females on the Autism Spectrum: The Lost Girls who are Hiding in Plain Sight

 To the outside world, their social challenges and other symptoms may not be obvious until social expectations and demands exceed their capacities, usually during developmental transitions.

-For example, a girl on the spectrum, who might feel like she finally getting a hold of how to make friends and play with them, might feel confused when her peers are no longer interested in playing games but in chatting, gossiping and talking about boys and make-up instead.
+For example, an autistic girl , who might feel like she finally getting a hold of how to make friends and play with them, might feel confused when her peers are no longer interested in playing games but in chatting, gossiping and talking about boys and make-up instead.

 I hope this article has given you a glimpse of how it can be like to be a female on the spectrum.
 It is not meant to be a generalisation of everyone’s experience.
 After all, it is important for us to remember that each individual on the spectrum is unique.

-If this resonates with your, or a loved one’s, experience and you would like to further explore the matter, please feel free to contact me to book in for session using information on the Contact Us page.
+If this resonates with your, or a loved one’s, experience and you would like to further explore this, a psychologist who understands the non-stereotypical presentations of autism and ADHD can be a good place to start.
+Please feel free to email me to book in for session by clicking on the Contact Us page above.

 © Jasmine Loo Psychology 2019